Stage 3 Bedsores - What are Symptoms of Stage 3 Bedsores?

 There are three main avenues for addressing nursing home neglect and abuse:

-Assaulting, abusing, and neglecting nursing home residents could constitute a crime.
+Assault, abuse, and neglect of all types towards nursing home residents could constitute a crime.
 Every state has an adult or elder protective services department.
 This department typically falls within the state’s department of health.

-Adult protective services investigates abuse of vulnerable adults, like those in mental health facilities, nursing homes, and assisted living centers.
+Adult protective services investigates abuse of vulnerable adults in nursing homes, long term care facilities and assisted living centers.
 Many of the investigators for adult protective services train through grants from the federal government provided by the Older Americans Act, the Elder Justice Act, and the Violence Against Women Act.
 However, these laws leave prosecution of elder abuse to the state.

 Nursing Home Regulations